stardog-union/stardog-examples/examples/propertyFunction/readme.md

 handles estimation and explanation.

 You must provide the IRI used to identify your property function via `getURIs` which actually returns a `List<IRI>` so you can have aliases for your Property Function.
+At least *one* name is required.

-A builder should be provided via `newBuilder`; the builder is an instance of `com.complexible.stardog.plan.PropertyFunctionNodeBuilder` and is responsible for creating a `com.complexible.stardog.plan.PlanNode`. `PlanNode` represents an element in a query plan, specifically, `com.complexible.stardog.plan.PropertyFunctionPlanNode` corresponds to a node in a query plan for a Property Function.
+A builder should be provided via `newBuilder`; the builder is an instance of `com.complexible.stardog.plan.PropertyFunctionNodeBuilder` and is responsible for creating a `com.complexible.stardog.plan.PlanNode`. `PlanNode` is immutable, so this builder is how nodes are created and modified.

+`PlanNode` represents an element in a query plan, specifically, `com.complexible.stardog.plan.PropertyFunctionPlanNode` corresponds to a node in a query plan for a Property Function.

 Finally, the physical operator which actually executes the Property Function is provided via `translate` as an